Things to do in Skåne

 - Vattenhallen Science Centre

-- Sofiero Palace and Gardens (which won 'Europe's Most Beautiful Park 2010') feature the 1864-built summer royal residence and extensive gardens, including 10 000 rhododendrons which bloom in late May.
+- Sofiero Palace and Gardens (which won 'Europe's Most Beautiful Park 2010') feature the 1864-built summer royal residence and extensive gardens, including a large number of rhododendrons which bloom in late May.
 In summer, concerts are held in the gardens and in autumn activities such as the light fest are held.

 - Frederiksdals Friluftsmuseum is one of Sweden's largest open air museums with historical buildings, parks and gardens.